 Just before the drywall is installed on your home, you will have the opportunity to attend a hosted site visit through your home with the site supervisor.
 It is at this time you can review the quality construction materials that go into your new home.

-Within 3 months of closing, you will be invited to attend our My-Move Seminar, where we will take you through all the steps leading to closing.
+Within 3 months of closing, you will be invited to view our My-Move video series, where we will take you through all the steps leading to closing.
 We will also explain both our own after-sales service procedures, and how best to communicate with Tarion Home Warranty.
-For more information, click here.

 Quality assurance is paramount at Tartan.
 The Pre-Delivery Inspection (PDI), which takes place approximately 2 weeks before your closing, is the key – and a requirement of the Tarion warranty program.
 First, we demonstrate the features of your new home and discuss maintenance.
 We also confirm that we have delivered your new home at the quality level described in our specifications and with all of your selections correctly installed.
 Finally, we document any last minute items that need to be completed.

 On closing day, walk through your home before you start moving things in.
 Make sure all the PDI items have been completed, and that there is no new damage that may have occurred between the PDI and your moving day.
-Note any deficiencies on your 24-hour report, which you will find in your Homeowner Information Package (HIP), given to you during the PDI.
-Fax, email or deliver the 24-hour report to our service office within 24 hours of moving in.
-These items will be dealt with along with the 30-day items (see below).
+Deficiencies should be noted on your 30-day report (see below).